 Twitchers’ Den provides all ground floor accommodation for couples with entry via a patio door from the courtyard.

-With modern furnishings, this end-terrace cottage has a cosy sitting room with a decorative woodburning stove set in a feature brick fireplace and a dining area is to one side.
+With modern furnishings, this end-terrace cottage has a cosy sitting room with a woodburning stove set in a feature brick fireplace and a dining area is to one side.

 The separate kitchen has a breakfast bar for alternative dining, whilst the contemporary shower room is fully tiled, with a heated towel rail.

 Looking out from the double bedroom is a tree where the Jenny Wren has her nest.

 During springtime, a camera is installed in the birdbox so that you can see a live feed of the chicks from the comfort of the bed.

 An attractive cottage from which to explore both the nearby coastline and the lovely countryside of the Wolds.

 Note: This property can be booked with Refs.
 922232, 922233 and 922235, together they sleep 16.